abienvenu/Kyela/README.md

 * Functional tests
 * Access to old dates
 * Ability to add MOTD below and/or above the table
-* Add an example of picnic (sucré/salé)
-* Add screenshots for examples
 * Add instructions how to download the product via composer
 * Add unicity constraint for (event, participant, choice)
 * Ability to use a glyphicon(s) for each choice